Thursday, June 29, 2023

 Our Group

-Our group had so much fun, searching for the turtles and then taking turns getting our picture taken with the tiny turtles.
+Our group had a great time searching for the turtles and then taking turns getting our picture taken with the tiny ones.

-We need a few items from Rural King in Muscle Shoals so we took Highway 20 to hwy 72 into Muscle Shoals.
+We needed a few items from Rural King in Muscle Shoals, so we took Highway 20 to hwy 72 into Muscle Shoals.

-Our first stop was to get a vanilla Ice cream in a cone at Jack's.
+Our first stop was to get vanilla Ice cream in a cone at Jack's.

-We rode to the Rock Pile with lots of people there so no birds.
+We rode to the Rock Pile with many people, so there were no birds to be seen.

 Home at Last!